anonieX/alienworldsauto/README.md

 # alienautomation
 A Python script made to automate the tidious job of mining on AlienWorlds

+This script:
+- Automatically opens the browser
+- Automatically logs in
+- Automatically mines and claims

 ---
 ##### AlienAutomation was made for educational purposes only, the developers and contributors do not take any responsibility for your WAX.io, AlienWorlds and, or Reddit accounts.
 ---